 Curriculum Vitae | Google Scholar

-Michelle’s research centers on human emotion, personality, and culture/language.
-Her current scope of research surrounds three crucial areas of human experience: the architecture of emotion, personality and language, and the experience of love in cultural contexts.
+Michelle’s research centers on emotion and personality.
+Currently, she is exploring three crucial areas of human experience: the nature of emotion, the relationship between personality and language, and the interface between large language models (LLMs) and mental health.

-Her first line of research concerns the development of a 12-point circumplex model in the English and Chinese languages to describe emotion.
-More recently, I collaborated with researchers from 33 communities covering 25 languages to examine the architecture of emotion and its relationship with personality and psychological well-being.
-Using this network, I am initiating an experience-sampling project examining how people in Eastern (Western) culture can (cannot) feel happy and sad at the same time.
+Her first line of research concerns the development of a circumplex model in the English and Chinese languages to describe emotion.
+Recently, she collaborated with researchers from 33 communities covering 25 languages to examine the structure of emotion and its relationship with personality and psychological well-being.
+This study sought to extend emotion research beyond Western, educated, industrialized, rich, and democratic (WEIRD) societies.
+Fueled by the initial success in cross-cultural teamwork and her passion for using an interdisciplinary approach to study emotion, she is currently editing the Oxford Handbook of Emotion and Culture.

-Her second line of research concerns the role of language in personality.
-Do bilinguals have two personalities?
-My initial findings show that when responding in Chinese (vs. English), the Chinese bilinguals saw themselves more neurotic, more agreeable, and more conscientious.
+Her second line of research explores the role of language in personality.
+Do bilingual individuals have two distinct personalities?
+Her initial findings show that when responding in Chinese (as opposed to English), Chinese bilinguals saw themselves as more neurotic, agreeable, and conscientious.
 What is primed by the test language?
-Why does the Chinese language make one perceive herself more neurotic?
-Both cultural values and reference group are possible candidates accounting for the language effect.
-She is currently designing studies to test their effects.
+Why does using Chinese lead to a perception of increased neuroticism?
+Cultural values and reference groups are possible factors accounting for the language effect.
+She is currently designing studies to test their influences.